CCEMGroupTCD/DARTassembler/docs/doc_files/2_ligand_filters.rst

 .. contents:: :local:

-The Ligand Filters Module enables users to obtain a set of ligands with well-defined properties from the extensive :ref:`MetaLig Database <metalig>`.
+The Ligand Filters Module enables users to obtain a set of ligands with well-defined properties from the entire :ref:`MetaLig Database <metalig>`.
 These filters are invaluable for assembling complexes targeted to a user-defined chemical space.

 Users can apply a large range of predefined filters.
 For those requiring precise control over the structures, the :confval:`smarts` filter allows for the application of powerful SMARTS patterns to filter ligands based on their 2D chemical structure.
 Furthermore, the :confval:`graph_IDs` filter enables the selection of individual ligands.
-Alternatively to using the Ligand Filters Module with pre-defined filters, users can also :ref:`use Python to explore the MetaLig and create custom filters <metalig_python_filtering>`.
+Alternatively, instead of using the Ligand Filters Module with pre-defined filters, users can :ref:`explore the MetaLig and create custom filters using Python <metalig_python_filtering>`.

 The ligand filters module is run in the terminal by providing a single configuration file: